Asia-Pacific: Overview of antitrust regimes

 The Philippine Competition Commission (the "PCC") is an independent, quasi-judicial body mandated to implement the national policy in the Philippines.
 The PCC has been actively opening investigations into alleged anticompetitive conduct, including vertical restraints.
 To date, only one decision has been promulgated, involving the country's first abuse of dominance case.
 In this case (which was resolved in 2019), the PCC imposed a fine of PHP 27.11 million (approximately USD 550,000) against a mass housing developer which imposed an exclusive Internet service tie-up on its tenants, preventing the tenants from availing the services of other Internet service providers.

 The PCC considers certain sectors to be "priority enforcement sectors", meaning that potential anticompetitive practices in these sectors shall be given priority in terms of possible enforcement action.
-Key sectors include rice, pharmaceuticals, e-commerce, retail and logistics supply chains.
+For 2022, the PCC has publicly stated that it will prioritise sectors of e-commerce, health and pharmaceuticals, food and agriculture, energy and electricity, insurance, construction, water and telecommunications.

 In 2019, the Philippine Supreme Court promulgated the Rule on Administrative Search and Inspection under the Philippine Competition Act to help in the investigation and prosecution of competition law offences.
 There have been no reported dawn raids as of October 2021.